openshift/enhancements/enhancements/api-review/custom-tags-aws.md

 // Existing type
 // AWSResourceTagSpec is a tag to apply to AWS resources created for the cluster. type AWSResourceTagSpec struct {
     // key is the key of the AWS tag.
-The value must consist only of alphabets, numbers and special characters(_.:\/=+-@).
+The value must consist only of alphanumeric and certain special characters(_.:\/=+-@).
-    // key should not consist "openshift.io" and "kubernetes.io" which are reserved.
+    // key should not start with "openshift.io" or "kubernetes.io".
+Both of these prefixes are reserved for use by the platform.
     // key must be no more than 128 characters in length.
     // +kubebuilder:validation:Required
     // +kubebuilder:validation:MinLength=1